nishantpoorswani/meta-radxa/README.md

 ### Step 4: Local.conf Setup <a name="local.conf_setup"></a>

-* You can simply copy the local.conf.sample present in meta-radxa/conf folder to the build/conf foldermage and rename it to local.conf and uncomment the machine for which you want to build an image
+* You can simply copy the local.conf.sample present in meta-radxa/conf folder to the build/conf folder and rename it to local.conf and uncomment the machine for which you want to build an image

 <div align="center"><b>OR</b></div>